 Listed Races

 A Listed race is a slight step down from Group level.
-It is the intermediate stage from a handicap into Group races.
+It is the intermediate stage from a handicap to Group races.

 The same weight penalty structure applies as in Group races.